Good news: there are too many elephants!

 Implementing the good intentions of this agreement has proven to be difficult.
 The elephants are not co-operating.
 They are remaining clustered in parks like Hwange in Zimbabwe where there are man-made watering holes to sustain them throughout the dry season.

 “KAZA is a wonderful idea whose success will be determined in decades rather than years.
 This region is a very dry region with and has limited water resources.
 The elephant is a water-dependent species.
 Getting elephants to move (migrate) may very well be impossible as they follow the memories of the matriarch(s) who may have never learned a migratory pattern.
 Just because KAZA is implemented doesn’t mean the elephants can take advantage of it.
 They are at the mercy of the elements and their needs.
 Shutting down the man-made resources might stimulate elephant movement, but it will also cause tourism to suffer, one of the main reasons for the treaty being created.”
-Mat Dry, Safari Guide, author of This is Africa, and owner of TIA Safaris.
+Mat Dry, Safari Guide, author of This is Africa and owner of TIA Safaris.

-This article is not designed to diminish or minimize the efforts of conservationists fighting to prevent the slaughter of elephants in the Congo by militants who sell the ivory to purchase ammunitions, or in the Selous in Tanzania, a park that has been ravaged by poachers.
+This article is not designed to diminish or minimize the efforts of conservationists fighting to prevent the slaughter of elephants in the Congo by militants who sell the ivory to purchase ammunition, or in the Selous in Tanzania, a park that has been ravaged by poachers.
 That horrendous disregard for life must stop.

-However, Africa is an enormous continent and what is true in the Congo and other parts of Africa is not the realty in other countries.
+However, Africa is an enormous continent and what is true in the Congo and other parts of Africa is not the reality in other countries.
 Outsiders should understand that if culling becomes the only answer to this problem, it will not happen before all else fails.
 But, again, this situation is not sustainable for the other animals in the parks or for the humans living in and/or on the edge of the last great wild places in Africa.